ankithacherian/DocumentTracker/README.md

 glanced through are not considered as read.

-Here are the python libraries that are used: o Pandas dataframe is used to perform data handling. o Matplotlib is used to plot the histogram. o Tkinter is used to build the GUI. o Pycountry_convert is used to retrieve continent details for a country. o User_agents is used to parse the string data. o PIL is used to handle images. o Graphviz is used to draw the graph.
+Here are the python libraries that are used:
+1)Pandas dataframe is used to perform data handling.
+2) Matplotlib is used to plot the histogram.
+3) Tkinter is used to build the GUI.
+4) Pycountry_convert is used to retrieve continent details for a country.
+5) User_agents is used to parse the string data.
+6) PIL is used to handle images.
+7) Graphviz is used to draw the graph.